jheanr/happy-web/README.md

 ## Happy
-Aplicação em desenvolvimento durante a [Next Level Week #3 da Rocketseat](https://nextlevelweek.com/).
+Application in development for [Next Level Week #3 by Rocketseat](https://nextlevelweek.com/).

 ## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).